forty76/MicronetToNMEA_ESP32/README.md

 Teensy 4.0 is the preferred board because it is the one used by the author to test and fix issues when they are found.
 Other boards are reported to also work fine anyway.

-Optionally, you can add :
+Optionally, you can add (removed in ESP32 version):
 - A NMEA GPS/GNSS, connected through UART to add your position, time, date, SOG and COG to Micronet displays.
 The most frequently used one is UBlox M8N which can be directly configured by MicronetToNMEA.
 - A LSM303DLH(C), connected through I2C to add magnetic heading to Micronet displays